VOP556/hashcat-grid/README.md

 and your potfile where your recoverd hashes will be written to:

     ./results/

-enter the apache container by typing

-    docker exec -it hashcatgrid_apach_1 bash

 To start a hashcat job you have to follow this syntax: